Here's Our Rant About Micron Technology Inc. (MU)

 MU’s Market Performance

-MU stocks went up by 4.13% for the week, with a monthly jump of 9.59% and a quarterly performance of -3.94%, while its annual performance rate touched -7.42%.
-The volatility ratio for the week stands at 3.94% while the volatility levels for the past 30 days are set at 3.28% for Micron Technology Inc. The simple moving average for the period of the last 20 days is 4.98% for MU stocks with a simple moving average of -13.77% for the last 200 days.
+MU stocks went up by 1.06% for the week, with a monthly drop of -0.51% and a quarterly performance of -11.36%, while its annual performance rate touched -10.82%.
+The volatility ratio for the week stands at 3.21% while the volatility levels for the past 30 days are set at 3.21% for Micron Technology Inc. The simple moving average for the period of the last 20 days is 1.04% for MU stocks with a simple moving average of -16.39% for the last 200 days.

 Analysts’ Opinion of MU